Master of Science in Health Care Informatics (MHCI)

 - Prepares students for jobs in hospitals, health care consulting, pharmaceutical and biotech companies, insurance companies, governmental agencies, health-related software companies, business, industry and more

 Take your skills and knowledge to a new level.
-Earn a master’s degree from Lipscomb University secure your leadership role in the high-demand field of health care informatics.
+Earn a master’s degree from Lipscomb University and secure your leadership role in the high-demand field of health care informatics.

 Cohorts begin in August and January are offered on Friday evenings (4 p.m.-8 p.m.) and Saturdays (8 a.m.-5 p.m.).